CodeWithAsheville/zipcase/README.md

   <img src="frontend/src/assets/ZipCaseLogo.svg" alt="ZipCase Logo" width="200"/>
 </p>

-Accelerating access to public court data through automated case retrieval and management.
+Accelerating access to public court data

 ## Overview

-ZipCase is a web application designed to streamline the retrieval and management of public court case information.
-It provides a user-friendly interface for searching case numbers across various court portals, automatically retrieving case details, and presenting the information in a consistent format.
+ZipCase is a web application and API designed to streamline the retrieval of public court case information.

 ### Key Features

 - **Automated Case Search**: Search for cases across multiple jurisdictions
-- **Multiple Case Number Formats**: Support for standard (23CR123456-789) and LexisNexis (7892025CR 714844) formats
+- **Multiple Case Number Formats**: Support for standard (23CR123456-789) and LexisNexis (7892025CR 714844) formats can be pasted from virtually any text source
-- **Two-Stage Processing**: Cases are first identified (found) and then data is retrieved in parallel
+- **Multi-Stage Processing**: Case links are quickly provided and then full case data are retrieved in the background
 - **Real-time Status Updates**: Visual indicators show search progress and results
 - **Portal Authentication**: Secure login to court portals to access case data
 - **API Access**: Developer API for programmatic access to case data